English 101, Credits: 3

 English 430, Credits: 3

-The course will survey the function of the editor in producing books.
-The course examines production cycles, giving an overview of the processes involved in publishing, and focuses on acquiring texts, developing the author-editor relationship, organizing and restructuring texts, checking facts, developing specifications, and dealing with copyright issues.
+The course will survey the function of the editor in planning and developing a major publication.
+The course examines different editorial roles, gives an overview of publishing processes, and focuses on acquiring texts, developing the author-editor relationship, organizing and restructuring texts, checking facts, and developing production specifications.

 English 436, Credits: 1-3